gitsense/pi-brains/README.md

 ```text
 I want to build a Pi extension.
 Before reading code, use the brains in this repo to find the docs, APIs, gotchas, and examples I should know about.
 ```

+## Repository Intelligence

+Brains make structured knowledge available to Pi before it starts opening files.
+Instead of starting with blind grep and file loading, Pi can ask what is already known first.

 Pi can combine different kinds of knowledge: